Sequentially Teaching Sequential Tasks $(ST)^2$: Teaching Robots Long-horizon Manipulation Skills: Experiment

 The user study\footnote{Approved by the TU Delft \gls{hrec}.} starts with participants reading and signing the provided information and informed consent sheets.
 The study is divided into three main sessions: Familiarization, Experimental, and Questionnaire.

-During the \textbf{Familiarization Session} ($15$ minutes), participants receive instructions and feedback to familiarize themselves with the robot and \gls{kt} setup, which is done by moving the robot in compliant mode to explore different joints, understanding the robot's joints limits, avoiding collisions, practicing opening and closing the gripper, and reorienting the gripper to pick objects from various orientations and positions.
+During the \emph{Familiarization Session} (\qty{15}{\minute}), participants receive instructions and feedback to familiarize themselves with the robot and \gls{kt} setup, which is done by moving the robot in compliant mode to explore different joints, understanding the robot's joints limits, avoiding collisions, practicing opening and closing the gripper, and reorienting the gripper to pick objects from various orientations and positions.
 Additionally, participants practice teaching a simple pick-and-place sequence using both the monolithic and sequential methods.

-In the \textbf{Experimental Session} ($30$ minutes), participants evaluate the two demonstration methods by manipulating the robot arm to perform a restocking task described in Section \ref{subsec: restocking task} using the monolithic and \seg frameworks, in random order to avoid learning bias. \begin{scontents}[store-env=not using task partition] Note that the task partition presented in Table \ref{table:tasks} is not shown to the participants, who have total autonomy to segment the task according to their own understanding and preferences. \end{scontents}
+In the \emph{Experimental Session} (\qty{30}{\minute}), participants evaluate the two demonstration methods by manipulating the robot arm to perform a restocking task described in Section \ref{subsec: restocking task} using the monolithic and \seg frameworks, in random order to avoid learning bias.
+Note that the task partition presented in Table \ref{table:tasks} is not shown to the participants, who have total autonomy to segment the task according to their own understanding and preferences.

-\begin{scontents}[store-env=time and number of demos] Due to \gls{simple}'s encoding capabilities, a single initial demonstration and subsequent corrections are sufficient for learning a successful policy in most cases.
+Due to \gls{simple}'s encoding capabilities, a single initial demonstration and subsequent corrections are sufficient for learning a successful policy in most cases.
 All \gls{simple} policies were trained in a few seconds on a standard laptop computer (with an \texttt{Intel Core 7} processor, without the use of a GPU) due to the \gls{gp}'s kernel approximation, rendering policy training time negligible in this study.
-Users can repeat the complete learning process from scratch up to $3$ times for each method, capped by the elapsed time ($1$ hour) and the user's level of fatigue. \end{scontents}
+Users can repeat the complete learning process from scratch up to $3$ times for each method, capped by the elapsed time (\qty{1}{\hour}) and the user's level of fatigue.

-During the \textbf{Questionnaire Session} (20 minutes), participants provide their opinions and preferences on each demonstration method by completing the \gls{nasa-tlx} questionnaire, a widely used subjective assessment tool to rate human perceived workload and performance for a given task.
+During the \emph{Questionnaire Session} (\qty{20}{\minute}), participants provide their opinions and preferences on each demonstration method by completing the \gls{nasa-tlx} questionnaire, a widely used subjective assessment tool to rate human perceived workload and performance for a given task.
 Participants also answer additional open-ended questions regarding their experiences and preferences for the demonstration methods.